What is Force-Placed Insurance?

 To file a damage claim under force-placed insurance:

-- Shop Around for Better Rates: If cost is a concern, it is always advisable to shop around for affordable homeowners insurance policies that meet lender requirements.
+• Shop Around for Better Rates: If cost is a concern, shopping around for affordable homeowners’ insurance policies that meet lender requirements is always advisable.

 If a borrower finds themselves in a force-placed insurance situation, it’s essential to address the lapse in coverage, find an appropriate insurance policy, and work with the lender to remove the force-placed insurance as soon as possible.